- What does JOIN for Justice stand for?

 Clergy: The Seminary Leadership Project, in its 7th year, provides training for seminary students and mentoring for new clergy interested in applying organizing skills to increase community engagement.
 To date, over 200 students have participated in trainings at seminaries including Hebrew Union College- Jewish Institute of Religion (in New York and Los Angeles), the Jewish Theological Seminary, Yeshivat Chovevei Torah, Reconstructionist Rabbinical College, and American Jewish University.
 In addition to coursework, students may apply for internships with synagogues and broad-based community organizations (some in partnership with Just Congregations).
 Alumni receive mentoring as they put their learning into practice.

 Jewish Institutional Leaders: JOIN for Justice trains and mentors Jewish professionals across the country in how to apply organizing skills to build community and achieve collective goals.
-For example, in 2012, JOIN for Justice is training and mentoring top professional and volunteer leaders from selected Jewish social justice organizations which are part of the Jewish Social Justice Roundtable.
+Learn more about our training, mentoring, and consulting services here.

 Where is JOIN for Justice based?